Old Fiat Lancia Twin Cams never die, they just get stronger, more reliable and powerful!

 High capacity oil filter £15

-Much more filtration capacity and higher by-pass pressure release than the original.
+Much more filtration capacity, the all important anti-drain back valve and higher by-pass pressure release than the original.
+The best oil filter you will ever buy for this engine.

 Made by MANN filters, high capacity is on left, OE Lancia item on the right.